← All languages

 C function of the day

-Write a single character to stdout.
+Write a character to a stream.

 Description